-Transition into first sex among adolescents in slum and non-slum communities in Nairobi, Kenya
+Transition into first sex among adolescents in slum and non-slum communities in Nairobi, Kenya (HTML)

 Kabiru,Caroline W.; Beguy,Donatien; Undie,Chi-Chi; Zulu,Eliya Msiyaphazi; Ezeh,Alex C.

 Journal of Youth Studies 13(4): 453-471